 the name(s) and title(s) of the Customer's representatives at such numbers and addresses.

-Each Customer shall give the CDSP notification of any amendment to the details provided under paragraph 2.6.1 no later than [ ] days following such amendment having effect.
+Each Customer shall give the CDSP notification of any amendment to the details provided under paragraph 2.6.1 no later than the day following the day on which such amendment has effect.

 DSC Credit Limit, DSC Security and DSC Indebtedness